JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 This file basically contains metadata about your chart.

 The **apiVersion** is basically the chart api version which is v2 which is basically pointing to the Helm 3 version.
 If apiVersion is v1 it's basically telling that it uses previous versions of Helm.

 **Description** is something optional.
 You can give brief information about your application.

 Type of chart can be an **application** or **library** chart.
 As we are working on an application it’s going to be an application chart.
-According to Helm docs : *A library chart is a type of Helm chart that defines chart primitives or definitions which can be shared by Helm templates in other charts.
+According to Helm docs: *A library chart is a type of Helm chart that defines chart primitives or definitions which can be shared by Helm templates in other charts.
 This allows users to share snippets of code that can be reused across charts, avoiding repetition and keeping charts DRY*.

 **Version** is basically pointing towards the chart version and appVersion is basically the application version.